KDE/digikam-doc/import_tools/smugmug_import.rst

     The SmugMug Import Tool Dialog

 With the **Album** options, you can select the online folder to get files to download.
-You can **Reload** the list on the combo-box if online contents have been changed in SmugMug web interface.
+You can **Reload** the list in the combo-box if the online contents have changed in the SmugMug web interface.

-Below, the main dialog propose the hierarchy of physical **Albums** from your collection.
-Selected one target entry to import files, or if you want a new one, just press **New Album** button to create a nested entry in the tree-view.
+The hierarchy of physical **Albums** in your collection are shown at the bottom of the main dialog.
+Specify the target Album where the files should be imported, or press the **New Album** button to create a new album for the downloaded files.

-Press **Start Download** button to transfer items.
-You can click on the **Close** button to abort the uploading of photos.
+Press the **Start Download** button to transfer the photos.
+You can click on the **Close** button to abort the transfer.